Bruntsfield Links: Golf on the Links

 The city currently boasts more than twenty-one golf courses, one of which is home to the Royal Burgess Golfing Society founded in 1735 and the Bruntsfield Links Golfing Society founded in 1761.
 These Societies moved from the Links to Musselburgh in 1874 and 1876 respectively, and then to a newly laid out course at Barnton on the north-western outskirts of the city in 1895 and 1898.

+Golf is still played on the Links in the form of a 36-hole Short Hole Golf Course (established 1890), where Bruntsfield Short Hole Golf Club is the last remaining Club still playing over this unique course, thus continuing the historic golfing traditions on the Links.

 Recreation

 The area is a favourite spot for dog-walkers and becomes an overspill area when crowds gather in the Meadows during warm Summer weather.
 The west section of the Links next to Whitehouse Loan, where a former school building (the original Boroughmuir School, later James Gillespie's School for Girls) has been converted to a University Hall of Residence, also attracts crowds in good weather.
 It is frequently used by historical re-enactment societies as a practice ground.
 A children's playpark and the lawn of the Edinburgh Croquet Club are situated close to the Barclay Viewforth Church.
 The raised ground in front of Warrender Park Terrace is a good vantage point for viewing Festival and New Year fireworks from the Castle, and during winter snowfalls the north-facing slope here becomes a popular sledging ground for children.
 A footpath and cycle lane connecting Bruntsfield to Middle Meadow Walk provide all those living in the area with a shortcut and quick route to the university buildings around George Square.
 There are also many local businesses, including the Edinburgh Bicycle Cooperative, which attract visitors.
 The Golf Tavern pub sits to the west of the links.